Tchez/brain-blog/notes/projects/speakup-palmas/in-person/roles-responsibilities.md

 **Role:** Contribute on an ad-hoc basis — attending, suggesting or promoting.

-**Who can be:** Anyone willing to help but without the time / desire to hold an admin role.
+**Who can be one:** Anyone willing to help but without the time / desire to hold an admin role.

 **Responsibilities:**